1799–1800 conclave: Reign of Pope Pius VI

-The State of the See
+State of the See

 In 1796 Napoléon Bonaparte invaded the Italian Peninsula, defeated the papal troops and occupied Ancona and Loreto.
 He did not continue and conquer Rome, as the French Directory ordered, being aware that this would not win favour among the French and Italian populations.
 Pius sued for peace, which was granted at Tolentino on 19 February 1797.
 The Treaty of Tolentino transferred Romagna to Bonaparte's newly formed Cispadane Republic (founded in December 1796 out of a merger of Reggio, Modena, Bologna and Ferrara) in a hope that the French would not further pursue the Papal lands.
 Several reforms were made in the French-controlled regions, where much property of the Church was confiscated.

-Some factors led to the complete occupation of Rome by the French.
-Firstly, the entrance of the Russian army into Northern Italy pushed the French back.
-Secondly, on 28 December 1797, in a riot created by some Italian and French revolutionists, the French general Mathurin-Léonard Duphot of the French embassy was killed and a new pretext furnished for invasion.
+On 28 December 1797, in a riot created by some Italian and French revolutionists, the French general Mathurin-Léonard Duphot of the French embassy was killed and a new pretext furnished for invasion.

 Louis Alexandre Berthier marched to Rome, entered it unopposed on 13 February 1798, and, proclaiming a Roman Republic, demanded of the pope the renunciation of his temporal authority.
 His actions were at the direction of the French Government, at that time the Directory.
 Pius refused and was taken prisoner.
 On 20 February he was escorted from the Vatican to Siena, and thence to the Certosa near Florence.
 The French declaration of war against Grand Duke Ferdinand III of Tuscany led to Pius' removal, though by this time deathly ill, by way of Parma, Piacenza, Turin and Grenoble to the citadel of Valence, where he died six weeks later, on 29 August 1799.
 Napoleon was not directly involved.
 He was in the Near East, and did not return to France until November 1799, when he conducted the coup-d'état of 9 November (18 Brumaire).